MahimaR0927/spotify-clustering-project/README.md

    - Run all cells from top to bottom
    - This will also generate clustered_spotify.csv in the data folder

-> Note: You can also open and run the notebook in VS Code with the Jupyter Extension (Microsoft) extension installed.
+> Note: Alternatively, you can also clone this repo, open and run these files in VS Code with the Jupyter Extension (Microsoft) extension installed.

 ## Research Question
 Do clusters formed from audio features naturally correspond to overall human-perceived moods?